webtrees/webtrees.github.io/faq/xhr.md

 title: FAQ - How do I see errors in XHR requests
 ---

-# FAQ - How do I see errors in XHR requests? #
+## How do I see errors in XHR requests?

 Many pages show their contents in a dynamic table that allows you to search, sort, view data one page at a time.
 For example, the